bslieu19/bslieu19.github.io/_posts/2022-10-18-Cloud-Challenge-Day-1.md

 ## Terraform

-I want to minimize the amount I am spending in AWS, and set my eyes on Terraform.
+I want to minimize the amount I am spending in AWS, and decided to use Terraform to quickly provision and destroy my resources.

 Terraform is capable of quickly provisioning my AWS resources and destroy them when needed.
 This stops the need to delete each resource individually.